theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

     sed -i 's/change_this_password/elephants/g' ~/cube-proxy/cube-proxy.js

-If you every need to change your password, run the following, again replacing elephants with your password:
+If you ever need to change your password, run the following, again replacing elephants with your password:

     cd ~/cube-proxy
     rm cube-proxy.js